 Nowadays, every job is framed into a project.
 Whatever we want to undertake professionally has a start and finish date, a scope or goal, a defined budget, and a detailed list of the necessary people to make it all happen.
 Many different types of teams are involved, and there's usually just one person to coordinate them all: a project manager.

-Rarely you'll find such a role that requires mastering so many soft and hard skills at the same time.
+Very rarely, you'll find such a role that requires mastering so many soft and hard skills at the same time.
 It's a relatively new job description, and their specific responsibilities are not set in stone.
 Also, no formal education will prepare you entirely for this role, as the universities haven't completely adapted to the trends yet.
 So, the question is inevitable:

 How do you become a project manager?